Jira Backlog Grooming Is Just Like Gardening

 jira backlog grooming step 3 drag and drop

-Option #3: Filter backlog using JQL
+Jira Backlog Grooming Option #3: How to Filter Using JQL

 If you do not have a Backlog label, or you want a more precise method of filtering for backlog, you can enter filter parameters using Jira Query Language (JQL).
+If you’re unfamiliar with this query language, we wrote the ultimate JQL cheat sheet to help you get started.

 Step 1: Create a new filter